RechardLLee/refly-docs/guide/crash-course.md

 ### Issue Reporting

 Currently, Refly is fully open and in its early access phase, so you might encounter some usability issues, but we'll fix them right away!
 If you encounter any errors or other issues, you can copy the troubleshooting code and throw it in our face immediately!
 We'll follow up with fixes right away!
-For example, the error below.
-TraceID is the error code!
+For example, the error below, and traceID is the error code.

 ![error-report](/images/error-report.png)